Cincinnati Bearcats men's basketball: Fifth Third Arena

 The Bearcats have played their home games in Fifth Third Arena since 1989.
 The arena is on-campus and has a capacity of 12,012 (with room for overflow).
 It is located in the Myrl H. Shoemaker Center, which was also the name of the arena until 2005, when it was named for Cincinnati-based Fifth Third Bank.
 It is still popularly known as "The Shoe".
 The Bearcats held a 42-game home win streak from 1997 to 2000.
 In the 1999–2000 season, every Bearcat home game was sold out.
 During the Bob Huggins era, it was known as one of the most hostile arenas in the nation due to the high decibel levels typical of his tenure.

 On December 15, 2015, The UC Board of Trustees approved an $87-million, privately funded renovation of Fifth Third Arena.
 Proposed improvements to the facility, include the creation of a 360-degree seating bowl, new HD scoreboard, ribbon boards, sound system, an LED lighting system which will allow for enhanced gameday presentation, new restroom and concession facilities, a new upper-level concourse with its own fan amenities, expanded food and beverage options and a new main entrance and plaza with centralized ticketing and guest services.
 Construction began in April 2017 and was completed in fall 2018.
 During the 2017–18 school year, men's basketball home games were moved to BB&T Arena at Northern Kentucky University in Highland Heights, Kentucky, while women's basketball and volleyball home games were moved to the campus of St. Ursula Academy.
-The Bearcats christened the newly renovated arena in a rare home game vs. Ohio State on November 7, 2018.
+The Bearcats began play in the newly renovated arena with a home game against Ohio State on November 7, 2018.

-The Bearcats have a 439–92 overall record in Fifth Third Arena as of the 2021–22 season.
+The Bearcats have a 475–107 (.816) overall record in Fifth Third Arena as of the end of the 2024–25 season.